Why a GIS Degree?

 What If I Have Questions About the Online GIS Degree Learning Format and Process?

-In a campus-based class, it's easy to find someone to whom you can direct your questions - a fellow student or study group, an IT professional, T.A. or even the professor or department administration team, however, in an online class, there is often no face-to-face contact that can help you if you have problems with the material, administration, or a technical issue.
-With this in mind, engineers who build online GIS courseware and other courseware have designed several systems to help students stay connected.
-There is often a heavily moderated and closed forum environment for students to interact with their ‘classmates', with some even having a designated area for off-topic conversation to build community feel.
-Additionally, the course software tracks activity and progress to ensure that students are staying on track and submitting tests and assignments in a timely fashion.
-Work that is submitted for grading is done so by a bona fide GIS teaching assistant, course instructor or professor, just as in an on-campus GIS class.
+In a campus-based class, it's easy to find someone to whom you can direct your questions - a fellow student , study group, an IT professional, T.A., or even the professor or department administration team.
+However, in an online class, there is often no face-to-face contact that can help you if you have problems with the material, administration, or a technical issue.
+With this in mind, engineers developing online GIS courseware and other educational materials have devised multiple systems to ensure students stay connected.

 How To Be Successful at GIS Online Coursework

 The online GIS program of your choosing will have preliminary information that will detail the types of resources that you will need in order to be successful at your coursework.
 Often, this list includes items like a computer with up-to-date software, virus ware, and media playing capabilities, a printer, an internet connection, and a current version of a popular internet browser.
 Other requirements may consist of electronic or physical textbooks, your student identification, supplies for purchase and use at home, proprietary computer programs, and office supplies.
-Additionally, you may require a phone or mobile connection in order to telephone the university.
+Additionally, you may require a mobile connection in order to telephone the university.
 Often, final exams are proctored through a friendly arrangement with a nearby university (though other proctoring arrangements are available).

 Online GIS Course Overview

-While much depends on the specific institution you have chosen, many online GIS degrees require students to take a concentration in geography prior to specialization in GIS technology.
 Many online programs have prerequisites for entry, just as their on-campus counterparts.
 Additionally, many students enter their chosen program with substantial knowledge through work history or a prior degree in computer systems and database structures - some have an interest in climatology, meteorology, or another branch of natural science which fuels their interest in GIS systems and technologies.
 Students will be required to specialize in database programming, GIS hardware and software, GIS dataset analysis in order to meet the program's degree requirements.

 What You May Learn in GIS Classes and Courses